connorjclark/as3unit/README.md

 If you wish to keep the tool packaged in your project's repo, add these items to add to your .gitignore:
 ```
-flash_unit.swf
+as3unit.swf
-flash_unit.js
+as3unit.js
 ```

 Otherwise, add this:
 ```
-flash-unit-release/
+as3unit-release/
 ```

 ### Writing tests

-Check out the [tests](test/) for FlashUnit to get an idea of how to make a unit test in FlashUnit.
+Check out the [tests](test/) for AS3Unit to get an idea of how to make a unit test in AS3Unit.
 A quick rundown:
  * Put all of your tests in a directory called tests/ in the SAME FOLDER as the directory flash-unit-release/
  * Every class in tests/ will be run as test cases.
 For your test case, extend TestCase.
  * Only methods starting with 'test' will be run
  * The available assert methods are like those in any other unit testing framework.
  * ex: assert, assertFalse, assertEquals, assertSame, assertNotEquals, assertNotSame, fail
  * helper methods: setUp, tearDown, setUpClass, tearDownClass.
 Simply define them in your test case, or don't.
-FlashUnit doesn't care.
+AS3Unit doesn't care.

 ### Development